General Metrics

 The following descriptions apply to the host-only metrics listed in the table above:

-• Retransmits: Packets that are re-sent from source to destination; applies only to traffic using a reliable transport protocol such as TCP.
-Retransmission indicates network delivery issues that can degrade application/service performance.
-Retransmits are measured per second and also as a percentage of all packets sent, which reveals aggregate efficiency in the full context of expected total capacity.
+• Retransmits: Packets re-sent from source to destination, applicable to reliable protocols like TCP.
+Indicates network delivery issues affecting performance.
+Measured per second and as a percentage of all packets sent.

-Note: "Repeated" represents the number of times a given packet was retransmitted 3 or more times.
+Note: "Repeated" refers to packets retransmitted 3 or more times.

-• Out of order: Packets that arrived at the destination out of sequence.
-A high value indicates potential variability in delivery paths and is particularly detrimental to latency-sensitive traffic such as real-time audio or video.
-Out of order packets are measured per second and also as a percentage of all packets sent.
+• Out of order: Packets arriving out of sequence.
+High values suggest variability in delivery paths, impacting latency-sensitive traffic like real-time audio/video.
+Measured per second and as a percentage of all packets sent.

-• Fragments/second: Packets per second that have been split into smaller packets for delivery across the network.
-Fragmentation and reassembly can increase CPU load and also cause retransmits when fragments arrive out-of-order.
-Fragments are measured per second and also as a percentage of all packets sent.
+• Fragments/second: Packets split into smaller packets for network delivery.
+Fragmentation can increase CPU load and cause retransmits if fragments arrive out-of-order.
+Measured per second and as a percentage of all packets sent.

-• Zero Windows: Count of TCP receive windows with value of zero (indicating full buffer).
+• Zero Windows: Count of TCP receive windows with a value of zero, indicating a full buffer.

-• Receive Window: Size of TCP receive window.
+• Receive Window: Size of the TCP receive window.

-- RTT/2 client latency (derived): One-way network latency as measured from the client perspective (in a client-server relationship).
-High values indicate latency problems in the network or at the server end of the flow.
+- RTT/2 client latency (derived): One-way latency from the client perspective.
+High values indicate network or server-side issues.

-- RTT/2 server latency (derived): One-way network latency as measured from the server perspective (in a client-server relationship).
-High values indicate latency problems in the network or at the client end of the flow.
+- RTT/2 server latency (derived): One-way latency from the server perspective.
+High values indicate network or client-side issues.

-- First Payload Exchange Latency: Used to measure application response time, particularly when the protocol isn't understood or can’t be decoded (e.g. HTTPS, SQL, etc.).
-The time, which excludes TCP setup, starts with the first packet sent (typically the request) and stops with the first packet returned (typically the response).
+- First Payload Exchange Latency: Measures application response time when the protocol isn't understood or can’t be decoded (e.g., HTTPS, SQL).
+Excludes TCP setup, starting with the first packet sent and ending with the first packet returned.

 top | section